amadeus4dev/developer-guides/docs/resources/covid-19.md

     Don't forget that Amadeus for Developers provides a `Test Environment` with [limited data collections](https://amadeus4dev.github.io/developer-guides/guides/api-data-collection/).

 !!! information
-   - the data for Travel Restrictions API comes from [Riskline](https://riskline.com/) and it has been sourced from local governments and media.
+     - Data for Travel Restrictions API comes from [Riskline](https://riskline.com/) and it has been sourced from local governments and media.
 The quantity of information provided may vary from country to country.
-   - the data for Safe Place API comes from [GeoSure](https://geosureglobal.com/) GeoSafeScores algorithm, which analyzes crime, health and economic data, official travel alerts, local reporting, and a variety of other sources.
+     - Data for Safe Place API comes from [GeoSure](https://geosureglobal.com/) GeoSafeScores algorithm, which analyzes crime, health and economic data, official travel alerts, local reporting, and a variety of other sources.

 ### Get summary of the destination + Safety score